Libraries Supporting Family Learning, Literacy Brief (in partnership with ULC)

 The newly released publication “Sustain and Gain" from NCFL outlining the blueprint for long-term, thriving family literacy/parent engagement is available for download.

-The Appalachia Regional Comprehension Center (ARCC) offers several podcasts about parent involvement on its website.
-The podcasts include transcripts and a listener's guide.
+The Appalachia Regional Comprehension Center (ARCC) offers several videos about parent involvement on its website.
 View here.

 National Early Literacy Panel: Developing Early Literacy